New York CityTravel Guide

 Where to stay in New York City?

 You have so many options, so deciding where to stay in New York depends on your budget and what you wish to be close to.
-Finding the best areas to stay in New York means having an idea of the type of holiday you want to have, or perhaps being willing to spend a little time travelling each day.
+Finding the best areas to stay in New York means having an idea of the type of vacation you want to have, or perhaps being willing to spend a little time travelling each day.
 Whether you want to be close to the action in Midtown West, or you’re looking for boutique charm in SoHo, there’s no shortage of great hotels on offer.

 You can't beat Midtown West for accommodation that's right in the thick of things.
 Close to Times Square, Broadway and Hell's Kitchen, this area is also home to some iconic hotels.
 International hotel chains and boutique hotels are plentiful, ensuring you get a comfortable bed.
 If bright lights tend to keep you up at night, Midtown East might be a better option.